 WHO WE ARE

-Empowering Families is a 501(c)3 non-profit, building a community of belonging through education, civic participation, and bridge-building.
-Strengthening Scotts Bluff County and beyond.
+Empowering Families is a 501(c)3 non-profit, building a community of belonging through education, civic participation, and bridge-building in the Panhandle of Nebraska.

 Our Mission